IS2AI/KazParC/README.md

 </table>

 ## Data Splitting ✂️
 <p align = "justify">We began by creating a test set.
-To do this, we employed a random selection process, carefully choosing 250 unique and non-repeating rows from each of the sources outlined in [Domains](##Domains).
+To do this, we employed a random selection process, carefully choosing 250 unique and non-repeating rows from each of the sources outlined in [here](#domains).
 The remaining data were divided into pairs, following an 80/20 split, while ensuring that the distribution of domains was maintained within both the training and validation sets.</p>